 Design and Technology resources can be found down the year 6 corridor next to the maintenance office.
-If resources are not available they can be ordered by speaking to the DT subject leader (Miss Downs), the school business manager or Headteacher.
-Orders need to be placed the term before unit to make sure these arrive in time.
+If resources are not available they can be ordered through the DT subject leader (Miss Downs in Nursery).
+Orders need to be placed the term before to make sure these arrive in time.